 However, there is currently no evidence that surgical or medical abortions cause infertility.
 Especially if the procedure was done by a professional in a safe setting, then it should not cause any harm to your ability to conceive when the time is right.
 If the procedure does involve some complications however, there is a possibility for a last effecting on your reproductive organs.

-If you are concerned that this might be the case for you, your best course of action is to seek out a Texas fertility center to acquire the most accurate information on your condition.
+If you are concerned that this might be the case for you, your best course of action is to seek out a fertility specialist to acquire the most accurate information on your condition.
 Before you do so or continue to look around online, read further for what you need to know about abortion and infertility.

 Medical and Surgical Abortions

 There are two types of abortions that one can have.

 - Medical abortions require the consumption of medication in order to carry out the abortion.
 This should have absolutely no affect on a person’s reproductive organs.

 - Surgical abortions include some type of surgical instrument that is inserted into the cervix during the procedure.

 In either case, a woman should monitor her temperature and follow up with her practitioner after the abortion to ensure that there are no signs of infection.

 Abortion & Infertility

 Any invasive medical procedure holds the risk of causing harm to a person’s body.
 The most worrisome issue that can develop after a procedure such as this would be the development of a postoperative infection.
 In other cases, if a woman has more than one abortion it is possible for scar tissue to develop on top of the cervix or within the uterus.
 Multiple abortions could also weaken the cervix which would make it difficult to sustain a pregnancy.
 Lastly, abortions tend to cause a great deal of emotional stress.
 If a woman has been greatly affected emotionally, this can cause the body to reject a pregnancy.